LiuJoyceC/LiuJoyceC.github.io/_posts/2015-09-20-n_queens_symmetry.md

 title: Using Symmetry to Optimize an N-Queens Counting Algorithm
 ---

-Several weeks ago, I was introduced to the N-Queens problem, and I got to solve it using bitwise operation in Javascript.
+Several weeks ago, I was introduced to the N-Queens counting problem, and I got to solve it using bitwise operation in Javascript.
 While it was fun to solve it on my own, I also wanted to see what existing efficient solutions were out there so I could learn how to improve my own algorithm.
 I stumbled upon [this blog by Greg Trowbridge](http://gregtrowbridge.com/a-bitwise-solution-to-the-n-queens-problem-in-javascript/), which presents a Javascript variation of the N-Queens counting algorithm found in [a paper by Martin Richards](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.51.7113&rep=rep1&type=pdf) (N-Queens is discussed on pages 2-4 of the paper).
 This algorithm is highly efficient and has some really cool optimizations that mine didn't have, but I noticed that it didn't take advantage of any symmetry optimizations.
 Thus began my quest to modify an already awesomely efficient algorithm in order to cut its time down by a half...

 This next section gives a brief introduction to the N-Queens puzzle and how bitwise operation can be used to represent a chessboard.
 If you are already familiar with these, feel free to skip to the section after it.